Work with Us

 Accessible Arts is the peak arts and disability organisation in NSW.
 To provide leadership in arts + disability through information, advocacy and the facilitation of excellence in professional arts practice.

 The organisation has been in operation for thirty years and is held in high regard by its constituents and stakeholders.
 In recent years it has developed significant initiatives that have led to greater awareness and inclusion of people with disability in the arts.

-The organisation operates with a small team is based in the Rocks.
+The organisation operates with a small team and is based in the Rocks.

 Through our core services of arts development, advocacy and information dissemination we:

-- Support the professional pathways of artists with disabilities within contemporary arts practice.
+- Support the professional pathways of artists with disability within contemporary arts practice.
 We also foster organisations and networks that support that development.

 - Advise and train arts and cultural organisations to develop and implement their access strategies in order to activate creative spaces for performers, employees, artists and audience members.

 - Contribute to key policy debates impacting the access to creative and cultural opportunities in NSW for artists, arts workers, and audience members.

 - Provide information related to opportunities, events, research and professional development through multiple communication platforms and formats.